-Before starting her private leadership consulting and speaking practice in Denver in 1994, Sandra served for seven years as Vice President, Private Banking in California, where she developed to her credit over 35 million dollars in aggregate deposits.
+Before starting her private leadership consulting, speaking and coaching practice on every day courage, feminine courage and organizational courage in Denver in 1994, Sandra served for seven years as Vice President, Private Banking in California, where she developed to her credit over 35 million dollars in aggregate deposits.
 Sandra’s success as a banker was enhanced by her previous accomplishments in real estate, selling residential and income properties.
 She earned sales volume awards for six consecutive years.

 Assisting others is a goal in Sandra’s life, whether as a friend, leadership consultant, global speaker, certified coach, international author or 11th Hour hospice volunteer.
 Fascination with the richness of life and a deep commitment to upholding the highest of human values have been the threads from which Sandra has woven her life experiences.
 Sandra values experiencing all aspects of life with passion, and she challenges herself beyond the status quo, pushing for excellence in sports, travel, relationships, writing, consulting, coaching, and speaking.